Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: VI. ZCS with no topological origin

-Furthermore, we report a case where a ZCS arises at a corner of a system that is completely trivial both in bulk and in edge.
-If we assume $\lambda=0$ and $|t|>|g|$ in $h^{(4)}$, the resulting band structure in Fig. \ref{fig.3.}(i) does not carry nonzero bulk polarization nor corner charge at any bands.
-This model does not support any edge-localized bands as well.
-Surprisingly, however, a ZCS is still present as shown in Fig. \ref{fig.3.}(j)-(k), clearly demonstrating that it is possible to obtain a corner defect state without any topological origin.
-In this sense, the present model $h^{(4)}(|t|>|g|; \lambda=0)$ serves as a pedagogical example that any corner states should not be assumed topological unless there is a concrete causal relationship between them and a certain topological invariant.
+Lastly, we report a case where a ZCS arises at a corner of a system that is completely trivial both in bulk and in edge.
+In Fig. \ref{fig.8.}(a), we introduce another tight-binding parameter $s$ denoting for the diagonal hopping within a unit cell.
+Given $\lambda=0$ and $|t|>|g|$ in $h^{(4)}$, the resulting band structure in Fig. \ref{fig.8.}(a) features $[\bold{M}_{+1}^{(4)}]=[\bold{M}_{+i}^{(4)}]=[\bold{X}_{+1}^{(2)}]=0$; the $C^2$-rotation eigenvalues are $(+1, -1, -1, +1)$ both at $\bold{\Gamma}$ and at $\bold{X}$, and the $C^4$-rotation eigenvalues are $(+1, -i, +i, -1)$ both at $\bold{\Gamma}$ and at $\bold{M}$.
+Therefore, bulk polarization and corner charge vanish both at quarter-filling and at half-filling.
+These models also don't support any edge-localized modes in 1D edge dispersion of their nano-ribbon structures.
+Surprisingly, however, a ZCS is still present as shown in Fig. \ref{fig.8.}(b)-(c), clearly demonstrating that it is possible to obtain a corner defect state without any topological origin.
+In this sense, the present model $h^{(4)}(|t|>|g|; \lambda=0)$ serves as a pedagogical example that any corner states should not be assumed topological unless there is a physical causal relationship between the corner states and a certain topological invariant.